How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 How Much Does It Cost to Start a Glamping Business In North America?

-Glamping startup costs are completely dependent on project size.
+Glamping business startup costs are completely dependent on project size.
 If you don’t already own land to build your glamping business on, the land purchase is obviously going to be a big outlay.
-The cost of the glamping units themselves also make up a significant proportion of total costs, particularly if you go for more permanent structures, e.g. pods and cabins.
+The cost of the glamping structures also make up a significant proportion of total costs, particularly if you go for more permanent structures such as pods and cabins.

 Here’s what you’ll typically have to budget for: